Mount Toubkal - Summer - Morocco

 - BASELAYER - Thin layers to wick away sweat and to strip down to and keep the sun off when it gets hot

-- FEET - Sturdy trekking boots, flip flops or similar, footwear for city
+- FEET - Sturdy trekking Boots (not walking Shoes), flip flops or similar, footwear for city

-- SLEEPING - Warm sleeping bag to get a good nights sleep at the refuge
+- SLEEPING - Warm sleeping bag and camping mat to get a good nights sleep at the camp/refuge

 - WASHING & MEDICAL - To allow you to wash and maybe stave off a headache or blister